LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 or list, the special object ``Undefined`` is returned.

 Slices are also supported (for list and string objects).
-As in Python one or both of the indexes may be missing to start at the first or end at the last character/item.
+As in Python one or both of the indexes may be missing to start at the first or end after the last character/item.
 Negative indexes are relative to the end.
 Indexes that are out of bounds are simply clipped: